-I have a scenario where I had to interview an individual and we talked through multiple emails and phone calls, and then after she first came into meet with me, she was kind of awkward and weird.
-It wasn't until the end of the interview that she said, "oh I thought you were actually a white caucasian."
+I have a scenario where I interviewed with an individual and we talked through email and over the phone.
+Then after she first came in to meet with me, she was acting awkward and weird.
+It wasn't until the end of the interview that she said, "Oh, I thought you were actually white."

 VICE: What have your experiences been with code-switching?

-Samah: Over the past few years I've been really good with monitoring my behaviour when I'm with people.
-I tend not to code switch as much as I used to.
-I remember when I was in high school and even early university days, I would code switch all the time especially depending on what group I was in.
-If I was in a group of predominantly non-black people I would typically speak a little more presentable so that people don't associate me with being one of "those blacks."
-But as I've grown older I realized that those are just stereotypes and biases that people just presume of you.
-Like if I come from Toronto, they'll think I'm from this neighbourhood when I'm actually from this neighbourhood and I went to this school.
-And as I've grown older I've been really aware of policing myself.
-When I started to work in different spaces, I've made sure that my hair is still the same, with natural textures that I want it to be.
+Samah: Over the past few years I've been really good with monitoring my behavior when I'm with people.
+I tend not to code-switch as much as I used to.
+I remember when I was in high school and even my early university days, I would code-switch all the time especially depending on what group I was in.
+If I was in a group of predominantly non-black people I would typically speak properly so that people didn't associate me with being one of "those blacks."
+But as I've grown older, I realized that those are just stereotypes and biases that people just presume of you.
+Like if I come from Toronto, they'll think I'm from this neighborhood when I'm actually from that neighborhood, and I went to this school.
+As I've grown older I've been really aware of policing myself.
+When I started to work in different spaces, I made sure that my hair is still the same—with naturally textured, the way I want it to be.
 I don't let other people determine what I look like.

-Whether that's me coming to work with braids one day, me coming into work with natural length the next day, whether it's coming in with a wig, or whatever it doesn't matter.
-I feel like breaking those stereotypes as well as what it means to be respectable in different environments, whether it's with your friends or in corporate settings, I've been very diligent in not policing myself and making sure I don't code switch.
+Whether that's me coming to work with braids one day, me coming into work with natural length the next day, coming in with a wig, or whatever, it doesn't matter.
+I feel like breaking those stereotypes as well as what it means to be respectable in different environments, whether it's with your friends or in corporate settings, I've been very diligent in not policing myself and making sure I don't code-switch.

 Can you tell me some experiences you had with code-switching?

-My accent also changes.
-The way I speak and the pace at which I speak.
-Because when I'm around my black friends - they're like carribean and African - we talk very fast with one another and it's like I'm speaking an English dialect.
+My accent also changes, along with the way I speak and the pace at which I speak it.
+Because when I'm around my black friends—they're Carribean and African—we talk very fast with one another and it's like I'm speaking an English dialect.
 I noticed that in some cases, my voice goes deeper.

-VICE: What have been your experiences code switching?
+VICE: What have been your experiences with code-switching?

-Filson: I code-switch like literally everyday.
-For me, I'm a sales associate at a sports store and my voice is naturally very deep.
-I've been caught code-switching.
-One time a lady came in the store and I talked to her in a very high pitch tone, just to make her feel comfortable.
-And we did the whole transaction and as she was leaving, I turned around and started talking to my co-workers in my normal voice.
-And she turned the corner, came back, she wanted to know where the washroom was and she caught me.
+Filson: I code-switch like literally every day.
+I'm a sales associate at a sports store and my voice is naturally very deep.
+I've even been caught code-switching.
+One time, a lady came in the store and I talked to her in a very high pitch tone, just to make her feel comfortable.
+We did the whole transaction and as she was leaving, I turned around and started talking to my co-workers in my normal voice.
+She turned the corner then came back to ask where the bathroom was and she caught me.
 I was like "Oh hey!
-Yeah the washroom is just over there."
+Yeah, the bathroom is just over there."
 I'm sure she was wondering where this voice came from.

-Do you feel like depending on the person you'll switch?
+Do you feel that depending on who the person is you'll switch?

 I'd say yes.
-We work Leaf games and Raptor games, the majority of the people coming the store are like 95% white, and yeah I do talk in a certain tone and honestly I just do it to make them feel comfortable.
-Raptor games, definitely a different crowd.
-Still predominantly white, however, there's still Filipino, Indian, Sri Lankan, Muslim, Somalian, black people, whatever.
-I'm still code-switching, but if someone gives me that leeway I'll go back to myself.
+The majority of the people coming to the store where I work are like 95 percent white, and yeah I do talk in a certain tone.
+Honestly, I just do it to make them feel comfortable.
+My job definitely serves a different crowd.
+It's still predominantly white, however, there's still Filipino, Indian, Sri Lankan, Muslim, Somalian, and black people that come in.
+I still code-switching, but if someone gives me that leeway, I'll go back to myself.

-It's not just white people, I still code-switch with immigrants.
-I'm not going to talk to my parents in certain tone.
-You know?
-Slow it down, use some broken English here and there.
+It's not just white people, I code-switch with immigrants too.
+I'm not going to talk to my parents in certain tones.
+I'll slow my speech down and use some broken English here and there.
 I'm like never really myself I guess.
-Everyone says they're real, but it's not necessarily.
-It's an acting job.
+Everyone says they're real, but it's not necessarily true, It's an acting job.

 VICE: How does it make you feel having to code-switch?

-Nasma: You feel like you're losing a part of yourself, and you feel like you have to blend in this new predicament or situation.
-So, for a while I actually felt very off about how quickly I could code-switch.
-How easy it had become for me to just switch up and operate on a different level.
-And I was realizing how tiring it was as well, because I would have to also police my language.
-If I say something that's a bit too radical, whatever that even means, if I say something that's too left leaning or that makes people uncomfortable.
+Nasma: You feel like you're losing a part of yourself and you feel like you have to blend into this new predicament or situation.
+For a while, I actually felt very off about how quickly I could code-switch.
+It was so easy for me to just switch up and operate on a different level.
+I realized how tiring it was as well because I would have to police my language.
+If I say something that's a bit too radical or too left leaning, that makes people uncomfortable.
 I kind of got really tired.
-I remember I would go to work events, and maybe I would be speaking at a panel — and if I brought friends with me, I'd have to remind them that hey, as soon as I enter this space, you'll be witnessing a whole new version of me.
-Just reminding you.
+I remember I would go to work events—and if I brought friends with me, I'd have to remind them that as soon as I enter this space, you'll be witnessing a whole new version of me.
 It makes you think when are you actually sharing who you are.
 I think we're constantly showing different versions of ourselves based on who we're with.